 As a Lead UX Designer at HP Immersive Home computing team, I was given an opportunity to conceptualize user experience for new category of home devices that is always on, communal, multi-room, platform for connected services.
 The first product is a countertop portal that manages life-time photo memories, people, and home IoT devices.
 The second product is a projecting computer that transforms walls into family information portals with voice and gesture interaction.
 Below are the concept development in static user flow and dynamic motion exploration.

-Motion demo for projection computing-Projected background color will be vary based on the surface(password:immersive).
+Motion demo for projection computing(background color will be vary based on the projected surface).

 NVIDIA SHIELD Hub, 2015